This section provides information on our most frequently asked general questions related to summer camp.

 What if my child is sick, and I need a refund or transfer sessions?

 Camp refunds are available up to the NON-REFUNDABLE deposit before camp starts.
 Your balance (minus the deposit) may be refunded before camp begins.
 In cases of injury, injured athletes must show documentation from their doctor of their injury (injured athletes will be refunded a total amount minus the deposit for each camp).
 NO REFUND will be given for cancellations made less than one week before the beginning of camp unless we receive a note from a doctor.
-If a need arises to transfer sessions, don't hesitate to get in touch with us.
+If you need to transfer sessions, don't hesitate to contact us.
 We will try to work it out as long as space is available in the new session.
 Other charges could occur if the switch is made within two weeks before the original session.
 Note: NCAA rules require university camps to adhere to the stated refund policy.
-Exceptions aren't allowed and would trigger a compliance violation on both the school and the camper.
+Exceptions aren't allowed and would trigger a compliance violation on the school and the camper.
 If a camper has to leave campus due to Covid, an illness, or an emergency, the refund returned will be prorated minus the deposit, housing, and food.

 If Baylor cancels due to COVID-related facility closures, government mandates, or other circumstances, you will automatically be issued a full refund.